 Need a quick snack?
 These healthy, protein-packed energy ball recipes make the perfect snack for a mid-morning pick-me-up!
 All you have to do is throw your favorite energy ball ingredients into a food processor, blend, form, and enjoy.
 Check out our favorite energy ball recipes here, as well as a basic energy ball recipe that you can make your own!

-- 1 cup dried fruit (pitted dats, figs, apricots, etc.)
+- 1 cup dried fruit (pitted Medjool dates, figs, apricots, etc.)

 - 2 cups rolled oats